 Here is a fun article on how the Greeks eat during the Lenten fast.
 It looks delicious.
 Remember that some fasts include seafood and fish on certain days.
 We recommend skipping all the complexity of Orthodox fasting and just go plant-based.
 It makes it easier on everyone.

 Also, the Daniel Fast has become very poplar in some circles.
 That is more often a cleanse diet, or people take on a fasting challenge for a given period of time.
 Here is a link to a spreadsheet of recipes compiled for you by A Couple Cooks.

 Science-wise, the jury is in on the health benefits.
 This quick read from the University of Texas Cancer Center covers it nicely.

 A healthy immune system is essential for reducing your risk for cancer because it can recognize and attack mutations in cells before they can progress to disease.

 Plant foods reduce inflammation.
 Plants’ essential nutrients work to resolve inflammation in your body.
 The same tiny phytochemicals and antioxidants that boost your immune system also go around your body neutralizing toxins from pollution, processed food, bacteria, viruses and more.University of Texas Anderson Cancer Center

 - Plant-based means a majority of your food is plant-based not all

 Try to change your diet SLOWLY.
-People who are go big, or go home, ussually wind up going home in the long haul.
+People who go big, or go home, usually wind up going home in the long haul.
 We want you in this thing until Judgement Day.
-So, slow and stead wins the race on this tome.
+So, slow and steady wins the race on this tome.